shahilnayak/Toll-Tax-Management-System/README.md

 # Toll-Tax-Management-System

-To Access the Toll-Tax Management System use the below link: http://localhost/ttms/
+To Access the Toll-Tax Management System use the link: http://localhost/ttms/

-To Access the PHPMyAdmin use the below link: http://localhost/phpmyadmin
+To Access the PHPMyAdmin use the link: http://localhost/phpmyadmin